-J.D., Emory College of Law (1981)
+J.D., Emory University School of Law (1981)

 B.A., Newcomb College of Tulane University (1974)

 In 1990-91, she worked as a Supreme Court Fellow for Chief Justice William H. Rehnquist.
 Before she began teaching law, she practiced as an associate attorney at the Atlanta firm of Hansell & Post, 1981-84.
-Prior to attending law school, Professor Radford taught English and French at two Atlanta high schools.
+Prior to attending law school, Radford taught English and French at two Atlanta high schools.

-Professor Radford is the author Georgia Trusts & Trustees; Guardianships & Conservatorships in Georgia; the sixth and seventh editions of Redfearn: Wills & Administration in Georgia; and numerous law review articles.
-Professor Radford frequently gives presentations on estate planning and guardianship topics at local, national, and international seminars.
+Radford is the author of Georgia Trusts & Trustees; Guardianships & Conservatorships in Georgia; the sixth and seventh editions of Redfearn: Wills & Administration in Georgia; and numerous law review articles.
+She frequently gives presentations on estate planning and guardianship topics at local, national, and international seminars.
 In 2009, she was awarded the Verner S. Chaffin Career Service Award by the Fiduciary Law Section of the State Bar of Georgia.
 In 2002, she was awarded the Treat Award for Excellence by the National College of Probate Judges.